What to expect from the Employment Law Exchange

 It’s probably about now that we need a break and a nibble to eat, but this also provides the opportunity for members to discuss the law with colleagues and to consider, perhaps, how easy the changes will be to absorb or, how much preparation and planning will be required.

 After the break we return to consider key case-law from UK courts and tribunals.
 This is the part most members enjoy, because they can relate to the facts and issues.
 We try to extract from the cases important practical issues.
 Such as, what the employer in the case under discussion get wrong?
 What options did they have and why did the court not support them?
 Disputes inevitably arise but what are some of the ‘golden rules’ about how they are handled?

-The Notes, Quiz and other materials from the day are published on the Member section of the website, can be downloaded and then used in –house by members, if it is helpful.
-Follow-ups to the issues discussed are posted on the website and, of course, specific issues can be discussed by members in the Member-only part of the website.
+The notes, quiz and other materials from the day are published on the member section of the website, can be downloaded and then used in –house by members, if it is helpful, members also have access to the various ELE guides.
+Follow-ups to the issues discussed are posted on the website and, of course, specific issues can be discussed by members in the members only part of the website.

 Interested in becoming a member?

 Download our Information Pack to gain a further insight into the benefits of becoming a member